kevinsullivan/cs-dm/notes/logic-and-code.rst

 takes a given data structure and that computes and builds a whole new one, even if it differs from a given data structure only a little.

-A second, even more fundamental limitation, is that there is simply no concept of interacting with an external environment in the realm of pure functions.
-You've got data values and functions that transform given data values into new data values.
-And that's it.
+A second, even more fundamental limitation, is that there is no concept of interacting with an external environment in the realm of pure functions.
+You've got data values and functions that transform given values into new values, and that's it.
 You simply cannot do I/O in a pure functional language!
-There are functional languages that are meant for practical programming (such as Haskell), but the capabilities to do I/O are bolted on---in very clever, clean ways, but the fact remains that I/O is just not a functional concept.
+There are functional languages that are meant for practical programming (such as Haskell), in which you can of course do I/O, but the capabilities to do I/O are non-functional.
+They are in a sense *bolted on*.
+They are bolted on in clever, clean ways, but the fact remains that I/O is just not a functional concept.

 Fitting it All Together
 -----------------------